Chomty/Script/README.md

-# File
+# Script
-The result of the work
+Writing any codes